All Episodes

 Also, we're welcoming in the chairman and CEO of General Motors, Rick Wagner.

-And the question is, we know what it means here in the Motor City in Motown, but what's it mean to the rest of the country and for that matter the world, if General Motors is not able to pull out of the problems they have.
+And the question is, we know what it means here in the Motor City in Motown, but what's it mean to the rest of the country and, for that matter, the world, if General Motors is not able to pull out of the problems they have?

 Why should we care?

-Is the question, I guess I'll be asking.
+Is the question, I guess, I'll be asking Rick Wagner coming up.

-The uh Los Angeles Times with their editorial says it's not about Tookie, and then it goes on explaining why he shouldn't be put to death.
+The Los Angeles Times with their editorial says it's not about Tookie, and then it goes on explaining why he shouldn't be put to death.

-Why why not?
+Why not?

-Well, anyway, uh of course they don't put in here at all what uh this guy did to be on death row, he just happened to kill three people with a shotgun in nineteen eighty in a San Francisco robbery.
+Well, anyway, of course, they don't put in here at all what this guy did to be on death row.

-That's the biggest crime now, uh, next to the fact that he killed people and should be therefore put to death.
+That's the biggest crime now, next to the fact that he killed people and should be therefore put to death.

 It's not about Tookie.